Keyboard shortcuts

 entry.Run(task)Start a TaskFunc, returns *TaskResult

-entry.Progress(task)Start a ProgressTaskFunc, returns *TaskResult
+entry.Progress(task)Start an UpdateFunc, returns *TaskResult

 g.Wait()Block until all tasks complete, returns *GroupResult

-GroupResult and TaskResult support the same chaining as WaitResult: .Msg(), .Parts(), .Prefix(), .Send(), .Err(), .Silent(), .OnErrorLevel(), .OnErrorMessage(), .OnSuccessLevel(), .OnSuccessMessage(), and all field methods (.Str(), .Int(), etc.).
+GroupResult and TaskResult support the same chaining as WaitResult: .Msg(), .Parts(), .Symbol(), .Send(), .Err(), .Silent(), .OnErrorLevel(), .OnErrorMessage(), .OnSuccessLevel(), .OnSuccessMessage(), and all field methods (.Str(), .Int(), etc.).

 Per-Event Parts Override